mysticatea/eslint-plugin-node/docs/rules/file-extension-in-import.md

+# node/file-extension-in-import
-# enforce the style of file extensions in `import` declarations (file-extension-in-import)
+> enforce the style of file extensions in `import` declarations

+- ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 We can omit file extensions in `import`/`export` declarations.